openvinotoolkit/openvino/docs/MO_DG/Deep_Learning_Model_Optimizer_DevGuide.md

 The *`--data_type`* compression parameter in Model Optimizer allows generating IR of the *`FP16`* data type.
 For more details, refer to the [Compression of a Model to FP16](prepare_model/FP16_Compression.md) guide.

-A full list of conversion parameters is available in Model Optimizer.
-It can be accessed by running the command below:
+To get the full list of conversion parameters available in Model Optimizer, run the following command:

 ```sh
 mo --help